-- 1.3 The Council shall host the pooled fund, and appoint the pooled fund manager. - 1.4 The initial pooled Fund Manager shall be Ian Ambrose, Group Manager Financial Management. - 1.5 Payments from the pooled fund shall be to the lead authority for the purpose of payments due under contracts or by way of grant in accordance with the individual schemes only.
+- 1.4 The core amount will be paid to the Partners by 12 equal monthly instalments.
+The Payment for Performance will be paid to the Partners quarterly in arrears, subject always to the Payment for Performance released by the pool being no more than the Payment for Performance received by the pool under clause 1.1.2 above. - 1.5 The Council shall host the pooled fund, and appoint the pooled fund manager. - 1.6 The initial pooled Fund Manager shall be Ian Ambrose, Group Manager Financial Management. - 1.7 Payments from the pooled fund shall be to the lead authority for the purpose of payments due under contracts or by way of grant in accordance with the individual schemes only.